 The 2017 Design for a Difference Makeover of Centro Hispano is now complete!
 The estimated value of the makeover is over $600,000 in demo, donations, labor, materials, painting, furniture, design, installation and staging.
-We can comfortably say this makeover is the largest makeover of a non-profit in the United States in terms of value and interior square feet.
-Please visit the newsroom to see news stories from the day of the reveal to the Centro Hispano staff on October 15, 2017.
+We can comfortably say this makeover is among the largest makeover of a non-profit in the United States in terms of value and interior square feet.

 This page contains an overview of the 2017 Design for a Difference makeover of Centro Hispano.
-Please take some time to view our 2017 Progress Updates with photos and videos that feature some of the local design professionals who have volunteered their own time since April 2017 to meet and plan this makeover.
+Please take some time to view our 2017 Progress Updates with photos and videos that feature a few of the 38 local design professionals who have volunteered their own time since April 2017 to meet and plan this makeover.
 Watch the video and meet some of the key people who work at Centro Hispano to provide crucial services to the Madison community.
 Finally, this whole project is made possible by over 100 partners and donors who have supplied a combination of funds, materials, labor, promotion, project management, and skills.
-A comprehensive list of individuals and businesses who contributed to this project are listed on this page.
+A comprehensive list of individuals and businesses who contributed to this project are listed below.

 FLOOR360 is in our third year of Design for a Difference in Madison.
 Each year we select a non-profit from nominations to receive an interior makeover free of charge.
 Since announcing that Centro Hispano will receive the makeover in 2017, over forty local designers have volunteered to join the Design for a Difference design team!
 Read more